Bett-debug/phase-2-week-2-codechallenge/README.md

 ### View Live Site

-Visit the deployed application at: [React Blog App](https://blog-app-sdf-ft11.netlify.app/)
+Visit the deployed application at: [React App](https://heroic-paprenjak-d3451d.netlify.app/)

 The live site allows you to: